When writing a resume from scratch, in addition to your resume format and design, the font you choose is key to making a good impression.

 4. Helvetica

 Helvetica is another classic sans-serif font option that’s widely used in logos and signs all over the world.
-The Helvetica typeface is so famous, it even has its own documentary, which was released on the 50th anniversary of the font in 2007.
+It’s a top choice for resumes due to its clean and timeless design.

 5. Trebuchet MS